Modular forms from Noether-Lefschetz theory: Noether-Lefschetz Theory

 \end{lemma} \begin{proof} The class can be computed by intersecting with complementary divisors.
 The global section $i(Y)\subset X$ has normal bundle $\O_Y(-k)$, whence the shift. \end{proof} Setting $\NS_0(S):=\langle f,z\rangle^\perp \subset \NS(S)$ and $V_0(S) := \NS_0(S)\cap V(S)$, the sequence

 is also split exact.
-This polarized sequence is more germane to future considerations.
 The lattice $V_0(S)$ will be a root lattice spanned by the classes of exceptional curves.\\\\ To set up the Noether-Lefschetz jumping phenomenon, we consider the full polarized cohomology lattice

 \begin{thm} As abstract lattices, $\Lambda(S)\simeq H^{\oplus {2k-2}}\oplus E_8(-1)^{\oplus k}$, where $H$ denotes the rank 2 hyperbolic lattice, and $E_8(-1)$ denotes the $E_8$ lattice with signs reversed. \end{thm} \begin{proof} By Poincar\'{e} duality, the pairing on $H^2(S,\Z)$ is unimodular, and the Hodge Index Theorem gives its signature to be $(2k-1,10k-1)$.
 The polarization sublattice $\langle f,z\rangle$ is unimodular, so its orthogonal complement is as well.
 The Wu formula for Stiefel-Whitney classes reads